Laura Fuentes

 This simple method for roasting broccoli in the oven works at several temperatures depending on how much time you've got!

-Transform plain broccoli into a delicious side dish with the tips and the recipe for roasted broccoli below.
+I’ll share the best seasonings and how long it takes to roast broccoli to turn this plain veggie into a delicious side dish with the tips and the recipe below.

 large baking sheet of roasted broccoli with seasoning